 And that’s the North Dakota high point.
 It’s a bummer it was so foggy; everything was so green and flowers were blooming… I’m sure the views would have been pretty.

-White Butte marked high point #10 for me, so I’m officially 1/5 of the way done!
+White Butte marked high point #10 for me, so I’m officially 1/5 of the way there!
 Granted, this is a massive undertaking that I’ll be working on for many many years.
-I’ll need to learn quite a lot of mountaineering if I’m ever going to conquer some of the most challenging ones.
+I’ll need to learn quite a lot of mountaineering if I’m ever going to climb some of the most challenging ones.
 But a few years ago I never thought I’d be capable of the kind of the backpacking and snowshoeing I regularly do now… so anything is possible!

 The Important Stuff: